Skip to main content

 • train professionals working with children so they can spot the signs of trafficking and know how to support trafficked children

-If a child you are concerned about lives or has links here in Wales, please submit an online ICTG trafficking referral form.
+If a child you are concerned about lives or has links here in Wales, you can submit an ICTG trafficking referral form.